Key dates to remember:

 The five shortlisted entries will receive £200 each.

 One of the shortlisted entries will be awarded the Rosalind B. Penfold prize awarded to women over 50 years of age.

 Rosalind B. Penfold was aged 59 when her first graphic novel, Dragonslippers: this is what an abusive relationship looks like, was published by Penguin (Canada) in 2004.
 It was subsequently translated into nine languages, becoming an important resource worldwide.
 Discussing the genre of graphic memoir in The Guardian in 2012, Mary and Bryan Talbot wrote: “Dragonslippers is a visceral account of domestic violence … It’s hard to think of a more effective medium for communicating this kind of painful experience.
 Anyone who’s concerned about the prevention of violence against women should read it.”
 The Penfold Prize recognizes that many women come late to the table with a lifetime of important domestic experiences worth documenting.
 This is to encourage and reward their voices. http://www.dragonslippers.com/home.html

 · A place in an online weekend residency with LDC including one-to-one critical feedback sessions with leading graphic novelists

-· an invitation to the LDC 2021 Online Festival in December 2021
+· An invitation to the LDC 2021 Online Festival on Sunday 5 December 2021

 · An invitation to the LDC 2020/2021 Festival live when it is possible date in 2022 TBC